flutter-tizen/plugins/packages/flutter_inappwebview/README.md

 - `clearCache`, `clearAllCache`, `getDefaultUserAgent`, `handlesURLScheme`
 - `CookieManager.deleteAllCookies()`

-`InAppWebViewController.getDefaultUserAgent()` returns the EWK user agent that was captured the first time an `InAppWebView` was created in the process; the value is cached so it remains available after every webview is disposed.
+`InAppWebViewController.getDefaultUserAgent()` returns the user agent that was captured the first time an `InAppWebView` was created in the process; the value is cached so it remains available after every webview is disposed.
 Calling it before any `InAppWebView` has been created returns an empty string.

 ## Not supported